 Poor financial judgment: A new-found interest in get-rich-quick schemes or radical changes in investment strategy.

 Managing diminished financial capacity

 If you notice your parents or other senior family members displaying any of these behaviors, you should take steps to protect them from their own poor judgement.
 It’s vital to address their cognitive decline as early as possible, not only to prevent financial mismanagement and exploitation, but also to ensure their overall health and safety.
 There are several estate planning tools that can be put in place to help your aging parents and other senior family members protect themselves and their assets from the debilitating effects of dementia and other forms of incapacity.
 In part two of this series, we’ll discuss the specific planning tools available for this purpose, and provide some guidance on how to address this sensitive subject with your elderly loved ones.
 Next week, we’ll continue with part two in this series on protecting your elderly loved ones from diminished financial capacity.

-As your Personal Family Lawyer®, we can guide you to make informed, educated, and empowered choices to protect yourself and the ones you love most.
+We can guide you to make informed, educated, and empowered choices to protect yourself and the ones you love most.
 Contact us today to get started with a Family Wealth Planning Session.
 This article is a service of Colorado Wills and Estates, Personal Family Lawyer®.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer a Family Wealth Planning Session, ™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
-You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.
+You can begin by calling our office today to schedule a Strategy Session and mention this article to find out how to get this $500 session at no charge.

 let’s make sure to include something about starting having conversations about money BEFORE decline.